This article is going to look at the cordless electric Lawn and & Garden tools systems available for 2018.

 SnowJoe/SunJoe Residential Cordless System at The Home Depot

 SunJoe/SnowJoe has a line of cordless that includes a 2-stage self-propelled snow blower but they are missing one important piece in their system – a string trimmer.
 If your yard is too big for a cordless trimmer or you don’t need one then the Snow Joe line makes sense.
-By the way the 2-stage snow blower throws snow very well and it’s extremely quiet.
-The three speed transmission is very slow.
+By the way, the 2-stage snow blower throws snow very well and it’s extremely quiet.

 - Sun Joe iON 40-Volt Cordless 16-Inch Lawn Mower w/ Brushless Motor